 In Figure~\ref{fig:Kelly},

-we show a construction due to Kelly~\cite{bib:Kell81} showing that for all $n\ge5$, the non-planar poset $S_n$ is a subposet of a planar poset $K_n$.
-This specific figure is a diagram for $K_6$, but it should be clear how we intend that the diagram should be presented for other values of $n$.
+we present a construction due to Kelly~\cite{bib:Kell81}, showing that for all $n\ge5$, the non-planar poset $S_n$ is a subposet of a planar poset $K_n$.
+This specific figure is a diagram for $K_6$, but it should be clear how we intend the diagram to be depicted for other values of $n$.